GSA/piv-guides/_engineering/02_ssh.md

 1. Once you have an account, select a **Saved Session** and click **Load** to load the server configuration.
 Click **Open** to connect to the Linux server.
 A dialog box will open and display the server's key fingerprint as a _hash value_.
 Verify and accept the server key and enter your username.
 1. When the server detects your smart card authentication, it will prompt for your PIV/CAC PIN.
 Enter your PIN.
 Once it's validated, you'll be logged into the server via SSH.

-{% include alert-warning.html heading = "The card reader may flash.
+{% include alert-warning.html content = "The card reader may flash.
 Do not remove the PIV/CAC until the login process has been completed." %}

 ## SSH from macOS